Hi, so glad you dropped by, it’s lovely to have you here for our time together.

-The Creator of the universe, whose nourishment has helped me to stand against the severest of storms in the loss of my two children & them my late husband…shared in Emotional processes… & Home sweet home
+The Creator of the universe, whose nourishment has helped me to stand against the severest of storms in the loss of two of my children & then my late husband to brain cancer…shared in Emotional processes… & Home sweet home

-I may have lost some branches, leaves & flowers during the storms, but they have been replaced with a seasoned network for new blossoms to bloom…
+I may have lost some branches, leaves & flowers during the storms, but they have been replaced with new blossoms to bloom.

-© teawithjennifer.blog All rights reserved.
-Photo by Pexels.com
+© 2018, Jennifer M. Ross, teawithjennifer.blog All Rights Reserved.
+Photo on Pexels.com

 Beautiful tree and beautiful words!
 I have been thinking about roots lately so I was blessed in reading your thoughts.
 And … I have a beautiful tin of maple tea also brought back from Canada and will surely enjoy a cup today 🙂